trekawek/lkavalon-atari/fred/README.md

 ![Fred](img/fred.png)

-This repository contains the source code of the 8-bit Atari game Fred, created by Mirosław Liminowicz in 1990 and published by LK Avalon.
+This directory contains the source code of the 8-bit Atari game Fred, created by Mirosław Liminowicz in 1990 and published by LK Avalon.

 ## Source files